 6. Breastfeed your baby if you can

 Breastfeeding reduces by more than half the risk of SUDI including SIDS and fatal sleeping accidents.
-Parents and carers of both breastfed and bottle-fed babies are advised to follow safe sleeping practices.
+And regardless of whether your baby is breastfed or bottle-fed, it’s still very important to follow safe sleeping practices.

-Avoid cot bumpers, soft toys, pillows, doonas, and sheepskin or lamb’s wool
+7. Avoid cot bumpers, soft toys, pillows, doonas, and sheepskin or lamb’s wool

-Babies have suffocated when they’ve rolled into cot bumpers, pillows, doonas or soft toys.
+Babies have been suffocated by rolling into or being covered by these soft objects.
 It’s safest to keep them out of your baby’s cot.

 Make sure there are no gaps between the mattress and the edge of the cot, where a baby’s head could get jammed.
-Don’t tilt the mattress.
+Don’t use padding or underlays like sheepskin.
 If you’re using a portable cot, use only the firm, thin, well-fitting mattress that comes with it.
-Don’t add a second mattress or any padding over the mattress.
+Don’t add a second mattress.

 Sleeping on a couch, with or without someone else, is very dangerous for babies.
-Also beware of makeshift bedding.
+Also take care with makeshift bedding.
 Some situations where your baby might be in danger include getting wedged between a mattress and a wall, getting stuck between pillows or cushions, or slipping down until his head is covered by blankets.

 Overheating is a risk factor for SUDI including SIDS and fatal sleeping accidents.
 Ask yourself what you would wear to bed and use that as a guide.
 Keep your baby’s head uncovered indoors – this allows your baby to cool and not overheat.
 Don’t worry if your baby’s hands and feet feel cool – that’s normal.

-Make sure your baby’s carers know how to protect against SUDI including SIDS and fatal sleeping accidents
+11. Make sure your baby’s carers know how to protect against SUDI

 It’s best not to assume that other people know about safe sleeping practices, even professional child carers.
 Have a look at the planned sleeping arrangements, and make sure yourself that your baby will be positioned safely for sleep.
 For example, it isn’t recommended to leave a baby sleeping in a pram unsupervised.